Tony Brown (music producer)

 Tony Brown (born December 11, 1946) is an American record producer and pianist, known primarily for his work in country music.
 A former member of the Stamps Quartet and backing musician for Emmylou Harris, Brown has primarily worked as a producer since the late 1980s.
 He is known primarily for his production work with Reba McEntire, Vince Gill, and George Strait.

+Brown was inducted into the Country Music Hall of Fame in 2025.

 History

 Following stints with the Dixie Melody Boys and Trav'lers Quartets, he joined J. D. Sumner and the Stamps Quartet in 1966.
-In 1972, he traveled briefly with the Blackwood Brothers, thereafter joining the Oak Ridge Boys as a member of The Mighty Oaks Band.
+In 1972, he traveled briefly with the Blackwood Brothers, thereafter joining the Oak Ridge Boys as a member of the Mighty Oaks Band.
 Brown also played piano for Elvis Presley.
 He toured with the TCB Band for much of Presley's final two years and was a part of the 1976 "Jungle Room" recording sessions at Graceland.
 In 1979, he joined Emmylou Harris's backing band, the Hot Band, taking over for former Presley sideman Glen D. Hardin.
 Brown stayed with Harris until 1981.
 Later, he became a session musician in Nashville and toured with acts such as Rosanne Cash.
-In the 1980s, he was also the keyboardist for The Cherry Bombs, Rodney Crowell's backing band.
+In the 1980s, he was also the keyboardist for the Cherry Bombs, Rodney Crowell's backing band.